 Everyone needs a delicious, easy Drop Biscuit Recipe and you can make these homemade biscuits in less than 30 minutes.
-They are tender, soft, flaky and so good warm from the oven.
-Serve them with breakfast or brunch, along with these Classic Tea Biscuits and Cranberry Drop Biscuits, or even as a side dish for dinner.
+They are tender, soft, flaky and so good warm just out of the oven.

 These drop biscuits are so easy to make you’ll want to make them again and again.
 I have made a lot of biscuit recipes, Cranberry Cream Biscuits and Quick and Easy Sourdough Biscuits being a few of them, but sometimes a simple biscuit is all you need.
 This is a recipe you’ll want to save so you can have warm biscuits from the oven whenever you want.